NCC-CNC/wheretowork-input-formatting/README.md

 #### The `01_populate_metadata.R` script assists in creating the metadata.csv.
 However, manual editing and QC is still needed.

 ## Format Data
-#### Change path names in `02_format_data.R` to point to your "Tiffs" folder and "metadata.csv" and run.
+#### Change path names in `02_format_data.R` to point to your "Tiffs" folder and "metadata.csv".
 This script outputs the 4 mandatory files required for import into `wheretowork`.

 ## Help
 #### Reach out to Dan Wismer (daniel.wismer@natureconservancy.ca) for help using these scripts or to report a bug.